 Goal Project % Complete Comments Excellent Customer Initiate Electronic Records Management System 0% Project has been put on hold until ERP system is in place.
-Service Launch new payroll system and replacement 30% The new ERP system is the largest project planned for 2025 implementation ERP software Review Chart of Accounts 100% Completed and will review once again with new ERP system.
-Responsible Finance Review Statement of Reserves 100% Completed.
+Service Launch new payroll system and replacement ERP software 30% The new ERP system is the largest project planned for 2025 implementation Responsible Finance Review Chart of Accounts 100% Completed and will review once again with new ERP system.
+Review Statement of Reserves 100% Completed.
 Review Fees, Rates & Charges schedule annually 100% Completed.
-Create balanced capital planning and budget 100% Implemented for 2024 Sustainable Infrastructure process 60% The County is regularly replacing outdated equipment and focusing on cyber-crime and the protection of County data.
+Sustainable Infrastructure Create balanced capital planning and budget 100% Implemented for 2024 Develop a Technology Strategy 60% The County is regularly replacing outdated equipment and focusing on cyber-crime and the protection of County data.